 check out our:

 Their visit did not continue long after the question and answer above mentioned; and while Mr. Darcy was attending them to their carriage Miss Bingley was venting her feelings in criticisms on Elizabeth's person, behaviour, and dress.
 But Georgiana would not join her.
 Her brother's recommendation was enough to ensure her favour; his judgement could not err.
-And he had spoken in such terms of Elizabeth as to leave Georgiana without the power of finding her otherwise than lovely and amiable.
-When Darcy returned to the saloon, Miss Bingley could not help repeating to him some part of what she had been saying to his sister.
 (45.12)

 Kitty, to her very material advantage, spent the chief of her time with her two elder sisters.
 In society so superior to what she had generally known, her improvement was great.
 She was not of so ungovernable a temper as Lydia; and, removed from the influence of Lydia's example, she became, by proper attention and management, less irritable, less ignorant, and less insipid.
 From the further disadvantage of Lydia's society she was of course carefully kept, and though Mrs. Wickham frequently invited her to come and stay with her, with the promise of balls and young men, her father would never consent to her going.
 (61.4)

 Family can drag you down, so here's a nice example of it actually lifting someone up.
 By spending time with the right sisters (Jane and Lizzy), Kitty becomes a little more tolerable.
 (But notice that she doesn't actually gain any positive character trains—just becomes "less" annoying.)